agarwalvipin/open_cfa/docs/LOS/FRA/Reading 29.md

 **Measurement:**

   * **Amortized Cost:** Most common for bonds and loans.
 If issued at a price different from face value (par), the discount or premium is amortized over the liability's life, adjusting the interest expense each period.
-The carrying value gradually moves towards the face value by maturity -1501].
+The carrying value gradually moves towards the face value by maturity.
-  * **Fair Value:** Used for certain liabilities like derivatives and those held for trading (e.g., short positions) -1503].
+  * **Fair Value:** Used for certain liabilities like derivatives and those held for trading (e.g., short positions).

 **Deferred Tax Liabilities (DTLs):** 📝

   * Arise from **temporary differences** between accounting rules and tax rules.
-  * Specifically, a DTL is created when **Income Tax Expense** (on the income statement) is *greater than* **Taxes Payable** (amount owed per tax return) in the current period, and this difference is expected to reverse later, 1504].
+  * Specifically, a DTL is created when **Income Tax Expense** (on the income statement) is *greater than* **Taxes Payable** (amount owed per tax return) in the current period, and this difference is expected to reverse later.
   * **Common Causes:**
       * Using accelerated depreciation for tax purposes but straight-line for financial reporting (more depreciation expense on tax return initially = lower taxable income = lower taxes payable now, but higher tax expense on IS anticipating higher future taxes payable).
       * Recognizing revenue on the income statement before it's taxable.